manjilsaikia/manjilsaikia.github.io/teaching/AhdUni/MAT730/index.md

 # Lectures

-W 06/01: Introduction to the course, basics of abstract algebra
+M 06/01: Introduction to the course, basics of abstract algebra

 # Problem Sets